 Etruscan influence simply had to stretch much further than northern Italy.
 They were the renowned seafarers who traded as far as North Africa south France and Spain, so why not consider Adriatic sea and Balkans in the same equation?

 Albanian language – not the language of the sea people

 But it is this seafaring component that excludes Albanians as possible native Etruscans.
 Almost every study on their language states that they do not possess native words in a seafaring dictionary, meaning that their homeland was a mountainous region rather than a sea-coast.
 One such example:

-“Similarly, the Illyrian coast is not a likely source since Albanian has no inherited nautical or indigenous sea-faring terminology, and has instead supplemented this absence with subsequent borrowing from Latin or Greek or recent metaphorical lexical creations.”
+“The Illyrian coast is not a likely source, since Albanian has no nautical or indigenous sea-faring terminology, and has supplemented this absence with borrowings from Latin or Greek or recent metaphorical lexical creations.”
 Albanian 101

-This would mean that if there were indeed some Etruscan tribes on the territory of modern-day Albania they had to be assimilated in modern Albanian tribes at some later stage, while leaving the heritage in terms of language and culture.
-Also, modern-day Albanians claim Illyrian heritage, and Illyrians and Etruscans are not the same people.
+This would mean that if there were indeed some Etruscan tribes on the territory of modern-day Albania they had to be assimilated in modern Albanian tribes at some later stage while leaving the heritage in terms of language and culture.
+Also, modern-day Albanians claim the Illyrian heritage, but Illyrians and Etruscans are not the same people.

 As for the Sarmatian connection, we know that Albanoi was one of the Sarmatian tribes, so could it be that Etruscan people and Sarmatians had coexisted in Balkans AND in Northern Italy, that is why the Boii were so easily accepted there, while Romans had to fight their way through?